 Check Out Dazzling Holiday Train Shows

-Or, hop the Holiday Express at the New-York Historical this holiday season, which has been reimagined to celebrate the 100th birthday of Busytown author and illustrator Richard Scarry.
-The installation showcases artwork and graphics of Scarry’s characters (like Huckle Cat and Lowly Worm!)
+If you've got a Richard Scarry fan in the house (who doesn't?) hop the Holiday Express at the New-York Historical this holiday season, which has been reimagined to celebrate the 100th birthday of the Busytown author and illustrator.
+The installation features the museum's classic and beloved train show, and showcases the artwork and graphics of Scarry, including characters like Huckle Cat and Lowly Worm!

 Get a Photo With Santa Himself